patszy/fastLearner/README.md

 You can write in input your answer.
 - If its correct it displays in left aside, and is not randomly loaded again.
-- If its incorrect it displays in correct aside, is saved in local storage, and is not randomly loaded again.
+- If its incorrect it displays in right aside, is saved in local storage, and is not randomly loaded again.

 On page u have 3 counters.
 - The main, middle located counter displays the number of words to answer.